flybywiresim/docs/docs/fbw-a32nx/support/exp.md

     - Doors will appear closed after gravity extension visually, but they stay opened internally
 - Gravity extension can't be reverted.
 It's possible internally but feature is turned off until handle animation works
 - Wheels page not updated yet
+- Sounds might have some issues, update is coming soon (and it's amazing)

 ### Vertical Guidance Issues